awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Grants privilege to delete a data row from a table\.
 DELETE operations also require the SELECT privilege, because they must reference table columns to determine which rows to delete\.

 REFERENCES   <a name="grant-references"></a>
 Grants privilege to create a foreign key constraint\.
-You need to grant this privilege on both the referenced table and the referencing table; otherwise, the user cannot create the constraint\.
+You need to grant this privilege on both the referenced table and the referencing table; otherwise, the user can't create the constraint\.

 ALL \[ PRIVILEGES \]   <a name="grant-all"></a>
 Grants all available privileges at once to the specified user or user group\.
 The PRIVILEGES keyword is optional\.